IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 #### Education
-States must educate the population and state officials about men's human rights.[^33] State officials are responsible for enacting the State's human rights obligations and therefore, must know the obligations to men and boys.
+States must educate the population and state officials about men's human rights.[^33] State officials are responsible for enacting the State's human rights obligations and, therefore, must know their obligations to men and boys.

 ##### Awareness raising